sage-code/maj/alphabet.md

 Maj alphabet has 28 letters.
 Each letter has am unique name.

+* letter name start with the letter it represents;
+* letter name usually is ending with `a` except { g, h, o};
+* letter name usually contains the letter a second time;

 Latin | IPA  | MAJ | Name
 ------|------|-----|---------
   a   | a    | α   | alfa